- (Photo: Reuters/SANA/Handout)

 However, they do not fear for their lives simply because of their faith.

 In Syria, "people live side by side, and Syrians are very proud of the state of religious tolerance" in the country, Cates said.
 There is a Muslim, Jewish, and a Christian quarter in Damascus, and no conflicts between these are evident.
 "You can be strolling through the city and hear church bells ringing, and that's near a mosque," the filmmaker told CP.

 Christianity is an important element of Syria's history of religious diversity and coexistence.
 Damascus was one of the first regions to receive Christianity during the ministry of the apostle Paul.
 Many fear that status quo will change if Islamic parties come to power.

-“While Syrian Christians want a secular state, many prefer reforms to be made under Assad rather than an elected government, which they fear will be Islamist-based and thus disrupt the delicate balance of equality that has made Syria a model state for religious freedom in the Middle East,” Justin Maier, a regional manager at International Christian Concern, a Christian advocacy group, said in a statement emailed to CP.
+"While Syrian Christians want a secular state, many prefer reforms to be made under Assad rather than an elected government, which they fear will be Islamist-based and thus disrupt the delicate balance of equality that has made Syria a model state for religious freedom in the Middle East," Aidan Clay, a regional manager at International Christian Concern, a Christian advocacy group, said in a statement emailed to CP.